2020 – 2021 Physics Days at Luna Park

-The VCE Physics Days at Luna Park are held on the Tuesday, Wednesday and Thursday of the first week in March each year.
+The VCE Physics Days at Luna Park are held on the Tuesday, Wednesday, Thursday and Friday of a week early in March each year.
 In 2020 the dates were March 3rd to March 6th.
 At this stage it is not known if Luna Park will be open in March next year.

-The cost to students will be $23.95 each.
-To make a booking contact Luna Park by phone 9525 5033 or fax 9534 5764.
-A deposit of 20% is required to confirm the booking.
-Luna Park will invoice the school for the remainder after the event once actual student numbers are known.
+The cost to students will be $26.50 each.
+To make a booking go to Luna Park.
+You need to scroll down the web page to access the booking form.
+Luna Park will invoice the school after the event once actual student numbers are known.
 An information sheet is also available.

-Over 700 students are likely be at Luna Park on each day.
-To ensure that all students get access to all the rides, a roster will be prepared with schools being grouped and each group starting at a different ride, then going through the rides in the same order.
+Over 800 students are likely be at Luna Park on each day.
+To ensure that all students get access to all the rides, a roster will be prepared with schools being grouped and each group starting at a different ride.

-There are expected to be 12 rides operating over the four hours, so schools can stay with a ride until their students have had a ride then move on to the next in a sequence.
+There are expected to be 12 rides operating over the four hours, so schools can stay with a ride until their students have had a ride then move on to the next ride in a sequence.
 Note: Luna Park cannot guarantee that all 12 rides will be available on the day.
-If a ride is unavailable then the number of groups will be reduced, the 20 minutes per ride will remain and for the last 20 minutes of the day, schools will be able to choose which rides they wish to return to.

 Information on a school’s sequence of rides, where to assemble before entry to Luna Park, what students should bring, etc will be sent by Luna Park to schools in the week before.